Shreeya-tua/Wi-Fi-Security-Audit/WiFi_Security_Audit_Advanced_README.md

 # 🙏 Acknowledgment

-Special thanks to **@official-biswadeb941** for technical guidance and strategic input throughout this lab simulation.
+Special thanks to "https://github.com/official-biswadeb941" for special guidance and strategic input throughout this lab simulation.
 His expertise in offensive security, enumeration tactics, and adversarial tooling played a vital role in this project’s successful execution.

 ---